johnnyw66/SAP2/README.md

 Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and placing the design on one of my Altera FPGAs.
 It will support 80 instructions which are listed below.

 At some point I will add in I/O instructions and have it drive a VGA/Video Composite output along with a Serial UART.
-I will also split the current 64k RAM into a 32k ROM with 32k RAM using the same 16 bit address bus.
-Coding some simple monitor program to load software over an RS232 serial port.
+I will also split the current 64k RAM into a 32k ROM with 32k RAM.
+If my interest still holds - the ROM could contain some simple monitor program to load software over an RS232 serial port.
 Perhaps look at retargeting a C Compiler?

 For what it's worth - I've included the circuit for a programmer unit so the user can enter byte code by hand.